 Concept and Theory

 A partial dependence plot gives you information about how a feature affects the model’s predictions.
-This can help us to understand what feature values tend to give us higher or lower outputs.
+This can help us understand what feature values tend to provide us with higher or lower outputs.

 The partial dependence can be calculated easily for categorical features.
 We get an estimate for each category by forcing all data instances to have the same category.
-For example, if we are interested in how gender affects the chance of having a heart disease we can first replace all values of the gender column with the value male and average the predictions and then to the same using female as the value.
+For example, suppose we are interested in how gender affects the chance of having heart disease.
+In that case, we can first replace all values of the gender column with the value male and average the predictions and then to the same using female as the value.

-Calculating partial dependence for regression is way harder but Christoph Molnar explains it nicely in his ebook Interpretable Machine Learning.
-So if you are interested to go deeper into model interpretation be sure to check it out.
+Calculating partial dependence for regression is more complicated, but Christoph Molnar explains it nicely in his ebook Interpretable Machine Learning.
+So if you are interested in going deeper into model interpretation, be sure to check it out.

 Example and Interpretation

-For creating partial dependence plots we will use the PDPbox library.
-PDPbox provides us with a few different well-designed plots including partial dependence plots for a single feature as well as partial dependence plots for multiple features.
+For creating partial dependence plots, we will use the PDPbox library.
+PDPbox provides us with a few different well-designed plots, including partial dependence plots for a single feature and partial dependence plots for multiple features.

 pip install git+https://github.com/SauceCat/PDPbox.git

-Now we can create a partial dependence plot to analyze the effect of the different genders on the probability of having a heart disease using the pdp_isolate and pdp_plot methods.
+Now we can create a partial dependence plot to analyze the effect of the different genders on the probability of having heart disease using the

 from pdpbox import pdp, get_dataset, info_plots pdp_sex = pdp.pdp_isolate(model=lr, dataset=X_test, model_features=feature_names, feature='sex') pdp.pdp_plot(pdp_sex, 'Gender', plot_lines=True, frac_to_plot=0.5) plt.show()

 The yellow and black line gives us the average effect on the predictions when changing the gender from sex_0 to sex_1.
-By only looking at this line we are able to see that patients with gender sex_0 are more likely to have a heart disease than patients with gender sex_1.
+By only looking at this line, we can see that patients with gender sex_0 are more likely to have heart disease than patients with gender sex_1.

-To create a partial dependence plot that shows us the interaction effect of two features on the target we can use the pdp_interact and pdp_interact_plot methods.
+To create a partial dependence plot that shows us the interaction effect of two features on the target, we can use the

 features_to_plot = ['age', 'sex'] inter1 = pdp.pdp_interact(model=lgb_model, dataset=X_test, model_features=feature_names, features=features_to_plot) pdp.pdp_interact_plot(pdp_interact_out=inter1, feature_names=features_to_plot, plot_type='contour') plt.show()

 This can help us find interactions between two features or even individual feature values.
-For example we can see that no-matter the value of the gender column patients with an age between 55 and 63 have the lowest probability of having a heart disease.
+So, for example, we can see that no matter the value of the gender column, patients aged between 55 and 63 have the lowest probability of having heart disease.

 The two most used global model interpretation techniques are feature importance and partial dependence plots.

-We can use feature importance to get an understanding of how important a model thinks a feature is for making predictions.
+We can use feature importance to understand how important a model thinks a feature is for making predictions.

-Partial dependence plots help us understand how a specific feature value effects predictions.
-This is extremely useful because it allows you to get interesting inside about specific feature values which can then be further analyzed or shared.
+Partial dependence plots help us understand how a specific feature value affects predictions.
+This is extremely useful because it allows you to get interesting insights about specific feature values that can be further analyzed or shared.